 - Low cost

 - Red dot cheaper, should be replaced down the road

-Materials – The Trijicon Acog optic with red dot on top of scope is a truly professional and high-tech piece of equipment.
+Materials – The Trijicon Acog optic is a truly professional and high-tech piece of equipment.
 It’s made with forged aluminum, and comes in a matte black / dark gray color.
 The objective lens is 32 mm that comes with an amber illumination, but can also come with a red or green reticle.
 The reticle is an etched crosshair .223 ballistic design, intended for rapid combat in close ranges.
 The red dot on top of scope is combined with a fixed 4 power optic to make the Trijicon Acog scope ideal for close to medium-range shooting.
-The most durable aspect of the Trijicon Acog AR 15 scope and red dot combo is the bullet drop compensator, which can take a 5.56 round.
+The most durable aspect of the Trijicon Acog AR-15 scope and red dot combo is the bullet drop compensator, which can take a 5.56 round.